abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

-# Add hostPath volume using rules
+# Shared Volumes

 Users may need to access shared files.
-If you can't create `persistent volumes` on your cluster, this page describe how to access a shared '/mnt/myproject' hostPath using `rules`
+If you can't create `persistent volumes` on your cluster, this page describe how to access a shared '/mnt/shared_data' hostPath using `rules`

 ## Check your rules in `authmanagers` `ldapconfig`

+!!! note
     The `ldapconfig` for demo ldap server add few default rules.
 To get more information about the ldap server read the [docker-test-openldap](https://github.com/abcdesktopio/docker-test-openldap) web page.

 The user `Philip J. Fry` is member of the group `ship_crew`.

 Detail of `ship_crew` group `cn=ship_crew,ou=people,dc=planetexpress,dc=com`